If you’ve been considering taking your home in a green direction, April is the perfect month to make an environmentally friendly update.

 Most high quality solar panel systems have a warranty of at least 25 years.

-Top-of-the-line panels usually guarantee an output of no less than 90 percent after ten years and no less than 80 percent after 25 years.
+A top-of-the-line solar panel installation usually guarantees an output of no less than 90 percent after ten years and no less than 80 percent after 25 years.

 Be wary of any company whose panels don’t come with a warranty.

 Many states require a warranty on labor in order to receive your rebate.

 Reputable installers should have no problem including at least a 10-year warranty.